eunha0ne/study-nextjs-tutorial/README.md

 </style>
 ```
 Styled jsx works as a babel plugin.
 It will parse all of the CSS and apply it in the build process.

+* No Effect for Nested Component:
+**CSS rules have no effect on elements inside of a child component.** This feature of **styled-jsx helps you to manage styles for bigger apps.**